Life of Galileo

-To understand something of Galileo’s early upbringing, here is a quote from his father, Vincenzo Galileo:
+To understand something of Galileo's early upbringing, here is a quote from his father, Vincenzio Galileo:

 "It appears to me that those who rely simply on the weight of authority to prove any assertion, without searching out the arguments to support it, act absurdly.
 I wish to question freely and to answer freely without any sort of adulation.
 That well becomes any who are sincere in the search for truth."

 Vincenzio wrote this in the introduction to Dialogue on Ancient and Modern Music (Google books).

 Dialogo della Musica Antica et della Moderna, Florence, 1581.
 I took the quote from Reston quotingJ.J.
 Fahie, Galileo,page 3.
 (Google books.)